rshaju/CompBioProject/README.md

 ### To Count Cells using ACE
 1. Open both Ztable and Rtable in corresponding fields
-2. Input Size Threshold (Mimimum Cell Size)
+2. Input Size Threshold (Minimum Cell Size)
     - Recommendation for Gonads: ~50
 3. Input Cell Differentiation Value (How much the X and Y coordinates for each cell must differ by to be counted as different cells)
     - Recommendation for Gonads: ~15
     - Recommendation for Neurons: ~7
 4. Click Count